 So what does math proficiency in third grade look like?

 I present for you on this page a list of ten world-class but attainable goals for third graders.
 Each one describes math ideas they are capable of understanding and skills they should possess to be prepared for higher levels of math study — fourth grade and beyond — and thus, make our nation proud on a world-class test like PISA in high school.

 A Top-Ten List of Power-Start Math Goals for U.S. Third Graders

 - Order and compare numbers up to 1000.
 Read, interpret, and construct visual displays of number order.
 Construct mental representations of number order as well.

 - Solve arithmetic problems.
-Select the appropriate operation — addition, subtraction, multiplication, and division — and be able to use spoken and written words, numbers, and symbols to explain your solution method. write a math sentence to solve problems and equations within 1000.
+Select the appropriate operation — addition, subtraction, multiplication, and division.
+Use facts, number properties, and mental arithmetic.
+Be able to use spoken and written words, numbers, and symbols to explain your solution method.

 - Use tabular information Use information from a table or diagram to work with data; to think algebraically; and to solve problems.
 Construct a scaled bar graph to organize up to five categories of data.

 - Acquire life skills with time and money Tell time to the nearest minute, using analog and digital clocks, as well as a.m. / p.m. distinctions.
 Read and use a monthly calendar appropriately.
 Solve word problems about money involving dollar bills and coins.

 - Classify shapes by their properties and partition them into fractional parts.
 Partition circles and rectangles into halves, thirds, fourths, and smaller equal portions.
 Know that each portion represents a part of the whole — one-half, one-third, one-fourth, etc. and that 2/2 = 4/4 = 3/3 = 1 or one whole circle or rectangle.